Mr Benn: DVD release

+Contender Home Entertainment released a DVD containing all fourteen episodes (including the then-new "Gladiator" episode) on 10 October 2005.

+Demand DVD released the complete series in two separate volumes on 9 December 2013.

+Coach House Productions re-released the complete series set on 8 February 2021 to celebrate the show's fifth anniversary.
+It also includes a bonus documentary.

 Advertising

 In 1993, a popular advert for 'R Whites Lemonade', 'Secret Lemonade Drinker', was subverted by having 'The Shop Keeper' appear, who takes the 'Secret Lemonade Drinker' back to the changing room, where he is revealed to be Mr Benn on an adventure.
 As Mr Benn returns to Festive Avenue, all the children in the avenue are drinking R Whites Lemonade.
 The advert was narrated by Ray Brooks.